fij/btup/README.md

    .
 7.1 enable configurations: uncheck the "disable" box, if it is checked<br/>
    .
 7.2 turn on the nbextension "Table of Contents"

+8. Several notebooks will ask you to download free data that they process.